-How a controversial new broadband map may finally bring fast internet to everyone in America
+How a new broadband map could finally bring fast internet to everyone in America

 My cousin uses one of them and regularly parks in front of the public library to sponge off their Wi-Fi.
 One satellite service charges more than $100 a month for a top download speed of just 12 megabits per second.
 A Colorado-based wireless provider asks $75 per month for fixed wireless service that promises a top speed of 15 Mbps for downloads.
 (The FCC’s current definition of “broadband” includes a download speed of at least 25 Mbps, and an upload speed of at least 3 Mbps.)

 The main internet service provider in town, CenturyLink, is a debt-laden legacy telco that does business in 36 states, including many sparsely populated ones such as Kansas, Wyoming, and Idaho.
 Under my parents’ plan, CenturyLink says it’ll deliver service at up to 40 Mbps, a claim reflected on the FCC’s map.
 In reality, however, the service is nowhere near the FCC’s definition of “broadband,” much less 40 Mbps.
 I asked my mother to run Ookla’s (FCC-approved) speed test Tuesday.
 The results showed a download speed of 3.66 Mbps, then 3.63 Mbps a half-hour later, with a network latency of around 50 milliseconds for both tests.
 Upload speeds were around 700 kilobits.
-(CenturyLink had no immediate comment.)

 According to the FCC’s map data, only 21 million Americans lack access to broadband service.
 But a study by Microsoft last year showed that the number of people with no access to “broadband” under the FCC’s own definition is actually 162 million.
 The FCC’s broadband map, then, paints a very misleading picture of the digital divide, provides cover for carriers that want to sell service in only the richest and most populous parts of the country, and may cause federal broadband money to be denied to places that really need it.
 But a new law signed into law earlier this week may change that.
 The bill, called the Broadband DATA Act, calls for the FCC to develop a more detailed and accurate map that reflects more granular and accurate data about broadband markets.